Balladebits/Balladebits/README.md

 Likes:
 - Videogames in general
-- Talk Close Friends
+- Talk with Close Friends
 - Coffee
 - Giving Flowers
-- Making a lot of OCs and Concepts
+- Make a lot of OCs and Concepts
 - Hearing Videogames OSTs (Mostly when it comes to fandoms i like)
 - Draw Sometimes (Not going to show any art.)
 - Using words like: Dear,Sweetie or Darling